• Home

 Paul implies the same thing when he talks about giving: “So let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver” (2 Cor.
 9:7).
 Here Paul makes clear that one should not give because he is obliged to, but rather because he wants to.

 Brethren!
 May God help us to discern between what needs to be imposed and what needs to be offered willingly, for we have had bad publicity enough.
-What is the point to manufacture unenthusiastic advertisers who tarnish the heavenly glory and discolor the divine rainbows?
+What is the point of manufacturing unenthusiastic advertisers who tarnish the heavenly glory and discolor the divine rainbows?

 God knows from whom He can demand a service, for He knows the hearts of those who love Him unconditionally.
 Only such will fulfill with gladness that which is imposed.
 That’s why Jesus could say: “Not my will but yours be done”, and you can be sure His heart was in His words.